6. Business as a Game – For People Who Aren't Familiar with Business

 -

-Define their goals independently
+Define your goals

 -

-Unlock creativity and experiment with new roles
+Free your creativity and try new roles

 -